bartczernicki/AzureOpenAILogProbs/README.md

 }
 ```

 The ability to inspect token log probabilities is turned off by default.
 To enable this feature, you need to set the IncludeLogProbabilities to true.
+This does not cost any extra tokens nor make the API calls cost more money.
+However, this very slightly increases the payload of the JSON object coming back.
 For example, using the new OpenAI .NET library it is exposed as a property.
 ```csharp
 chatCompletionOptions.IncludeLogProbabilities = true;
 ```